-POSTER # 539 | USE OF VINCRISTINE IN VANISHING BONE DISEASE
+USE OF VINCRISTINE IN VANISHING BONE DISEASE.

-Marleni Torres, Aimee Daccache, Ziad Khatib Nicklaus Children's Hospital, Miami, Florida, United States
+Marleni Torres, Aimee Daccache, Ziad Khatib

 Background: Gorham-Stout syndrome or Vanishing bone disease is a rare lymphangiomatosis of unknown etiology, characterized by the proliferation of vascular structures and destruction of the osseous matrix.
-This entity can affect multiple bones such as the skull, spine, extremities, and pelvis, although consider benign in pathogenesis this disorder has an unpredictable prognosis, reabsorption of the bones S198 of S221 via osteolysis could lead to major shrinkage and loss of bone mass, with associated comorbidities such as pathologic fractures, and pain.
+This entity can affect multiple bones such as the skull, spine, extremities, and pelvis, although consider benign in pathogenesis this disorder has an unpredictable prognosis, reabsorption of the bones via osteolysis could lead to major shrinkage and loss of bone mass, with associated comorbidities such as pathologic fractures, and pain.
 Treatment of this condition requires a multidisciplinary approach that involves surgical procedures, pharmacological management, and potentially radiation.